-1. Does at-will employment require employees to give a notice period?
+Are at-will employees required to provide a notice period?

 No. Just as employers are not required to provide a reason to dismiss at-will employees, employees are not legally required to give a notice period.
 However, some companies might have company policies that stipulate a notice period.